sielerjm/michaelsieler/docs/index.rst

 Welcome to my site!
 ========================================================

-The goal of this site is to provide an overview about myself, my projects and experience.
+The goal of this site is to provide an overview about myself, my projects related to my research or otherwise.

 .. note::